Burnham Market

-Burnham Market is a village and civil parish in the English county of Norfolk.
+Burnham Market is a village and civil parish in the English county Norfolk.
 It is 19 mi north-east of King's Lynn and 32 mi north-west of Norwich.

 It is one of the Norfolk Burnhams.
-Three settlements, Burnham Sutton, Burnham Ulph, and Burnham Westgate merged to form Burnham Market.
+Three settlements, Burnham Sutton, Burnham Ulph, and Burnham Westgate, merged to form Burnham Market.
 In 2020 it was rated among the "20 most beautiful villages in the UK and Ireland" by Condé Nast Traveler.